 You might also be interested in telling a story in five frames with photographs and captions.

-Watch out for Digital Storytelling for Kids on iPad soon!
+Check out Digital Storytelling for Kids on iPad.